u16052642/thrive_erp_documentation/documentation-16.0/content/applications/services/helpdesk/advanced/track_and_bill.rst

 Track and bill time
 ===================

-Odoo *Helpdesk* provides teams with the ability to track the amount of hours spent working on a ticket, and to bill a customer for that time.
+Thrive Bureau ERP *Helpdesk* provides teams with the ability to track the amount of hours spent working on a ticket, and to bill a customer for that time.
 Through integrations with the *Sales*, *Timesheets* and *Accounting* applications, customers can be charged once the work is completed, or before it has even begun.